Asadalk/Resume/README.md

-### Work Distribution and Organizational Plan for IITJ Essentials
+### Work Distribution and Organizational Plan for IITthreads

 #### Team Members:
 1. **Faizal Khan (You)**